jmolivas/phpqa/README.md

 - [PHPLOC](https://github.com/sebastianbergmann/phploc)

-  `phploc` is a tool for quickly measuring the size and analyzing the structure of a PHP project
+  `phploc` is a tool for quickly measuring the size and analyzing the structure of a PHP project.

 - [PHPDCD - PHP Dead Code Detector](https://github.com/sebastianbergmann/phpdcd)